ucb-ist-drupal/ucberkeley_cas-7/docs/index.md

 #### If you are using ucb\_envconf 1.x, upgrade to ucberkeley\_envconf 2.x

-_For background on UC Berkeley Environments Configurations see [this UC Berkeley Environments Configuration section](#the-uc-berkeley-environment-configurations-module)._
+_For background on UC Berkeley Environments Configurations see [the UC Berkeley Environments Configuration section](#the-uc-berkeley-environment-configurations-module)._

-The module UCB Berkeley CAS (ucberkeley_cas) can optionally be used with the UC Berkeley Environment Configurations module.
+The module UC Berkeley CAS (ucberkeley_cas) can optionally be used with the UC Berkeley Environment Configurations module.
 If you have upgraded from an old (1.x) version of UC Berkeley CAS, you may also have an old version of UC Berkeley Environments Configurations installed.
 If this is the case, the UC